 For new registrants, there are two ways to collect this information.
-One easy way, if allowed by the laws in your state, is to collect voter registration forms from new registrants, then photocopy the forms before mailing them in.
-(Note: Some states have a specific number of days after the form was filled out by which it must be turned in to the elections office.)
+One easy way, if allowed by the laws in your state, is to collect voter registration forms from new registrants, then photocopy the forms before mailing them in (note that some states require forms to be returned within a specific number of days after they have been completed).
 This also allows you to review and catch mistakes before a form is submitted.
 You may also ask registrants to fill out two-part pledge cards.
-They will keep the half of the card that reminds them of their pledge to vote; you will keep the half with their contact information.
+They will keep the half of the card that reminds them of their pledge to vote and you will keep the half with their contact information.